Seed Bingo

 Ask for a student to explain to the rest of the class how to play bingo.

-“Well today, we are playing seed bingo.
-I am going to show you a seed, and if you think you have that seed on your card raise your hand.”
-Remind students not to yell out answers, but instead to let everyone in the class have a chance to figure it out.
-The first person to make a straight line across their bingo board wins!
+Review what each seed looks like and what the plants on the bingo board are.
+The first person to make a straight line across their bingo or diagonal wins!
 Pull out the first seed and show it to the class either on an overhead projector, or by placing the seed on a sheet of paper on each table.
 Repeat with different seeds until a student wins the game.